AKing-283/RegistrationForm/README.md

 1. Before you start the implementation please  downnload some files by running **npm init** command
 2. After this run another command **npm install mongoose express**
-3. Start the project by running the given command in terminal: **node server.js**
+3. Implement the project by running the given command in terminal: **node server.js**